Puddles7848/TurboLine/README.md

-# Welcome to the page for TurboLine!
+# Welcome to the turbolineLegacy page!
-Turboline is a set of tools written in scratch, thats right, Scratch.

-The project however, will not run on regular scratch, and requires "Turbowarp" to run.
+These are the legacy versions of TurboLine, which are discontinued... :( The versions are complete and stable, except for turboLine 0.3o .